rhilliges/neotest-jdtls/README.md

 # neotest-jdtls (Under Development)
 * This plugin provides a jdtls adapter for the [Neotest](https://github.com/rcarriga/neotest) framework.
-    * Currently depends on the nvim-java-core and nvim-java-test projects.
+    * Depends on the nvim-java-core and nvim-java-test projects.
-    * Integration with [nvim-java](https://github.com/nvim-java/nvim-java) project is tested.

-### Limitations
-- No support for multi-module projects.
-- Only supports running all tests in a file or running a single test method (no directory support).
-- Compiler errors are not recognized as errors (the tests appear to pass).

 ### Installation